Codworth/esp-host/README.md

     -after flashing completes, connect to "PS4-WIFI" using "easy setting" then go to [Settings] > [User Guide]

     -NOTE: windows users must use the appropriate com port when flashing with esptool.py
+    -NOTE2: users can optionally flash using the GUI version of esptool  https://github.com/Rodmg/esptool-gui

 Compatible boards: